'Not a security threat': Engineer Rashid tells Delhi court, seeks custody parole

-New Delhi: Jailed Jammu and Kashmir MP Engineer Rashid on Wednesday sought custody parole to attend the upcoming Parliament session, claiming he was not a security threat.
+New Delhi, Mar 5 (PTI) Jailed Jammu and Kashmir MP Engineer Rashid on Wednesday sought custody parole to attend the upcoming Parliament session, claiming he was not a security threat.

-Rashid’s counsel submitted before additional sessions judge Chander Jit Singh, who reserved the verdict for March 7 after hearing arguments on the plea.
+Rashid’s counsel made the submission before additional sessions judge Chander Jit Singh, who reserved the verdict for March 7 after hearing arguments on the plea.

 The plea seeking Rashid’s interim bail or custody parole was filed by advocate Vikhyat Oberoi on February 27, following which the court sought the National Investigation Agency’s (NIAs) response on March 3.